Shankarlaggisetty/Shankarlaggisetty/README.md

 - 👋 Hi, I’m @Shankarlaggisetty
-- 👀 I’m interested in ...developing my skills
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...DSA , JAVA , C , DBMS
+- 🌱 I’m currently learning ....
+C , DBMS
-- 💞️ I’m looking to collaborate on ...INFOSYS
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...lbhavanishankar9@gmail.com

 <!---